tpm2-software/tpm2-pkcs11/docs/OPENSSL.md

   CKA_ID: '38316235653539316533633232383139'
 ```

-## Listing a Certficiate
+## Listing a Certificate

-After this, veiw your cert object, you can again just list the objects with pkcs11-tool.
+After this, view your cert object, you can again just list the objects with pkcs11-tool.

 ```bash
 tpm2pkcs11-tool --slot 1 -O